How To Prepare and Pack Fragile Items for a Move

 What Counts as Fragile When You’re Moving

 When the time comes to box up your life and move, certain items demand a gentle touch and a bit more thought.
-Fragile items are those that are more susceptible to damage during the moving process due to their delicate nature.
-But what exactly falls under this category?
+Fragile items are more likely to break or get damaged during a move because they are delicate.
+So, what kinds of items are considered fragile?

 In the context of moving, a fragile item is anything that is easily broken or damaged.
 Think of items that would make you say, “Handle with care,” or “This side up” when handing them over to someone else.
 It’s not just about the material they are made from, but also their sentimental or monetary value.
 From the family heirloom that’s been passed down through generations to the sleek laptop that holds your life’s work, fragility can be both physical and emotional.